 It’s already bad enough to have black mold growing in places like your bathroom or basement, but what if mold starts growing in your air conditioner?
 Luckily, in this article, you’ll learn how to prevent it, and what to do in case you do find it in your HVAC system.

 Does Black Mold Pose Any Danger If it Starts Growing in Your HVAC System?

-Black mold growing in your home will begin releasing spores into the air which you may end up inhaling.
+Black mold growing in your home will begin releasing spores into the air which you may end up inhaling and identifying by scent.
 As per the Center for Disease Control (CDC), inhaled mold can lead to a number of health issues, including eye irritation, coughing or wheezing, throat irritation, and nasal stuffiness.
 In some cases, mold spores can even be responsible for irritation to the skin.

 People allergic to mold may have severe reactions to mold.
 The same applies to people with compromised immune systems.

 The mold that grows in the air conditioning system isn’t necessarily more hazardous than mold growing elsewhere in your home.
 That said, the air conditioning will be more efficient at distributing the mold spores throughout your home.
 That’s because your AC is designed to distribute air throughout your house.